missimer/ttftp-server/README.md

 does not nor will it most likely ever support all of the TFTP protocol, as it will only support the features necessary for its purpose.

+UPDATE: I will no longer be working on this as we now use a ramdisk filesystem for the rapid development of Quest.